Amsterdam Westerpark train collision: Emergency response

 Emergency services were swiftly on the scene.
 Many people were rescued from the train wreckage either by using cranes or by being placed in a protective wrap, with some carried out on stretchers.
 A trauma helicopter was used to take some of the people to a nearby hospital.
 Many of the injured were treated on a bridge nearby.
 Those that had only minor injuries were taken to an Amsterdam hotel.
 People were reported to have suffered broken bones, bruising and neck injuries.

 Investigations

-Two separate investigations are being carried out into whether the train collision was by human error or by a technical fault on one of the trains.
+Two separate investigations were carried out into whether the train collision was by human error or by a technical fault on one of the trains.
 By 22 April, the damaged trains had been towed away by locomotives allowing technicians to inspect the track for damage.
-The director of Nederlandse Spoorwegen, Bert Meerstadt, stated it was still too early to guess the actual cause of the incident and it was necessary to await the conclusions of the investigation.
-The Dutch Safety Board (DSB, in Dutch: Onderzoeksraad Voor Veiligheid, OVV) is conducting one of the investigations, whilst the other is being conducted by the Human Environment and Transport Inspectorate (Inspectie Leefomgeving en Transport, ILT).
+The director of Nederlandse Spoorwegen, Bert Meerstadt, said it was still too early to guess the actual cause of the incident and it was necessary to await the conclusions of the investigation.
+The Dutch Safety Board (DSB, in Dutch: Onderzoeksraad Voor Veiligheid, OVV) conducted one of the investigations, whilst the other was being conducted by the Human Environment and Transport Inspectorate (Inspectie Leefomgeving en Transport, ILT).
 The data recorders were recovered from both trains.